 Please note that the university acknowledges that not all first-generation college students are limited-income - and - not all limited-income college students are first-generation.
 These spaces and resources have been created to welcome any student who identifies with either distinctive student population.

 FGLI students at William & Mary are supported by a team of faculty, staff and students from across the university landscape.
-Meeting monthly, they gather to discuss best practices and find opportunities, like the Mentoring Network, to collaborate on initiatives and projects that support our first-gen low-income students throughout their W&M experience.
+Meeting monthly, they gather to discuss best practices and find opportunities, like the Mentoring Network, to collaborate on initiatives and projects that support our first-gen limited-income students throughout their W&M experience.

 FGLI Community Connections (University Outreach & Support)